India Pale Ale - quick

 cider experiment website.

-that grows near the science building at Kutztown University.
+near the science building at Kutztown University.
+I used a

-I used a generic IPA (India Pale Ale) recipe with some of the
+generic IPA (India Pale Ale) recipe with some of the fresh hops

-fresh hops from that plant to see how it bitters and what aromas
+from that plant to see how it bitters and what aromas it

 3 gallons of water